-We help build resilience in children who have experienced homelessness and domestic violence.
+We help build resilience in children who have experienced unstable housing and domestic violence.
 With age-appropriate programming for infants through teenagers, our comprehensive youth services reduce the impact of trauma, provide opportunities for healing and growth, and enrich the lives of children and families that we serve.
-Just one of our programs, GUTS! leadership programming for girls and gender-diverse youth is focused on positive mentorships, community projects and summer outdoor adventures.
+In addition, we have GUTS!, a community-based leadership program for girls and gender-diverse youth.